grew-nlp/grew_doc/content/doc/rewriting.md

  * The strategy `Onf (S)` applied to `G_B` may lead to (unpredictably):
    * the output of the graph `G_A`
    * the output of the graph `G_D`
-   * a non-terminating execution
+   * a non-terminating execution (in practice **Grew** tries to detect these cases and raises an error after a given number of rule applications)

-For the last three case, the output is unpredictable, but several execution with the same input data will give the same output.
+For the last three cases, the output is unpredictable, but several executions with the same input data will give the same output.
 But, if the order of rules in the package `S` is changed, the behaviour may be different.